Vogeltak/maxcrone.org/_food/japan.md

 ## Miso soup

-{% include image.html name="2021-11-02-miso-soup" size="1280" caption="Miso soup with udon noodles, napa cabbage, and tofu, in my apartment in Amsterdam, 2021." %}
+{% include image.html name="2021-11-05-miso-soup" size="1280" caption="Miso soup with tofu and spring onions for lunch, in my apartment in Amsterdam, 2021." %}

 Starting off this wonderfully delicate and interesting cuisine with a very simple dish.
 A light miso soup, together with rice, serves as a staple food for the mornings in Japan.